 Let’s face it, we all have self-sabotaging voices we listen to.
 You know, those voices that say we are unworthy, or unlovable or undeserving.
-Voices that whisper lies to keep us playing small can only wield their power over us if we let them.
+Voices that whisper lies to keep us playing small can only wield their power over us if we give them permission.

 Where do these self-limiting voices originate?
 Originally, they were designed to protect us from imminent danger.
 The need for these voices to warn us of potential threats has diminished over time.
 As children, we rely on those voices to help us navigate our environment before we develop language to communicate.

 As we grow we become accustomed to having those voices around.
 We use those voices to help us make judgments about our world and how we interact with it.
-The problem with those voices is, that in many cases they breed lies and cause us to hold back in many areas of our lives.
+The problem with those voices is, that in many cases they breed lies and cause us to play small and unable to take risks.

-The saboteur we all have in common is constantly making judgments against us and others.
-It is the voice that continually finds fault with us.
+The saboteur we all have in common is in constantly making judgments against us and others.
+It is the voice that continually finds fault within ourselves.
 You might call it tough love.
-The judgemental voice it uses can seem harsh and unforgiving.
+The voice it uses can seem harsh and unforgiving.
 Because it speaks with such authority, we believe its messages to be true.
 It generates negative emotions like anxiety, stress, anger, disappointment, shame, and guilt.
 It plays a damaging roll in our lives if we buy into its lies.

 The perfectionistic voice creates a need in us to create order in all aspects of our lives.
-I can cause us to be anxious and high strung.
+It can cause you to be anxious and high strung.
 It can leave you and those around you feeling drained of energy.
 You live in a high level of frustration trying to maintain a constant state of perfection.

 The over-achieving voice keeps you locked in a routine of performing to gain acceptance, love, self-respect or validation.
 It keeps you focused on external success rather than internal criteria for happiness.
 Workaholic tendencies are rooted in the voice that drives you to constantly perform.
 Because your focus is on performance, relationships suffer and often stay on a superficial level.